DataFire/Integrations/integrations/generated/azure_analysisservices/README.md

 ### ResourceSku
 * ResourceSku `object`: Represents the SKU name and Azure pricing tier for Analysis Services resource.
+  * capacity `integer`: The number of instances in the read only query pool.
   * name **required** `string`: Name of the SKU level.
   * tier `string` (values: Development, Basic, Standard): The name of the Azure pricing tier to which the SKU applies.

 ### ServerAdministrators
-* ServerAdministrators `object`: An array of administrator user identities
+* ServerAdministrators `object`: An array of administrator user identities.
   * members `array`: An array of administrator user identities.
     * items `string`: The UPN of the user.
 For example: johnsmith@contoso.com.

 ### SkuDetailsForExistingResource
-* SkuDetailsForExistingResource `object`: An object that represents SKU details for existing resources
+* SkuDetailsForExistingResource `object`: An object that represents SKU details for existing resources.
   * sku [ResourceSku](#resourcesku)

 ### SkuEnumerationForExistingResourceResult
-* SkuEnumerationForExistingResourceResult `object`: An object that represents enumerating SKUs for existing resources
+* SkuEnumerationForExistingResourceResult `object`: An object that represents enumerating SKUs for existing resources.
-  * value `array`: The collection of available SKUs for existing resources
+  * value `array`: The collection of available SKUs for existing resources.
     * items [SkuDetailsForExistingResource](#skudetailsforexistingresource)

 ### SkuEnumerationForNewResourceResult
-* SkuEnumerationForNewResourceResult `object`: An object that represents enumerating SKUs for new resources
+* SkuEnumerationForNewResourceResult `object`: An object that represents enumerating SKUs for new resources.
-  * value `array`: The collection of available SKUs for new resources
+  * value `array`: The collection of available SKUs for new resources.
     * items [ResourceSku](#resourcesku)